Awesome surfing, the coolest street art, yoga studios, hipster cafes and beach bars – it’s time to find out the best things to do in Canggu, Bali.

 I have a few made by Anker and they’re great quality and have lasted for a long time.
 This is the one I’m using at the moment, which is really small (similar size to my phone) but stores lots of charge and has a fast charging capability.

 Plug adapter – I pack this universal travel adapter for all of my travels.
-It charges multiple items at once, using plugs or USB and can be used anywhere in the world.
+It charges up to 6 devices at once, using a plug or USB sockets.
+Plus, it can be used anywhere in the world.
 It’s one of my fave travel gadgets!

 Dry bag – I’m really happy I invested in a dry bag like this.
 It’s made from a thick plastic and is totally waterproof.
 These dry bags are perfect for adventures on the water, visiting waterfalls, or if you think it’s going to rain heavily.
 I’d recommend a small one for your phone and camera gear, or a larger one if you want to use it as your main bag for an activity.